-What does it take to train a search dog or be a support person?
+What does it take to become a SAR team member?

 Money, time, money, more time, and lots of dedication.
 Things that we all want and can’t find enough of!
 The average search dog in training will take as much time as a part time job.
 Evenings, weekends, and vacations are often used in search dog training, especially in the first two years of training when a candidate is working toward operational status.
 If a person has already purchased outdoor gear for camping, hiking or backpacking, then the outlay of money won’t be too drastic; however, if you have to purchase these types of items, it can add up very fast.

 To get to places to train, a rugged and reliable vehicle is important.
 You can’t have an old beater on the edge of breakdown and get to searches in the dead of winter or in nasty weather conditions on often rough roads.
 You can travel hundreds of miles roundtrip for monthly trainings, to other states for seminars, and all over the southeast for search callouts and all of the expenses are out of pocket for the handler.
 The estimated expenditure at the beginning of search dog training is around $2,500-$5,000, depending upon mileage traveled, personal and canine gear required and the cost of purchasing a sound dog to train.
 The yearly expense to maintain a search dog is around $1,000-$3000, depending on the level of activity and the number of trainings that a person pursues or is often required to attend, this does not include veterinary insurance (which is strongly recommended), or medical costs for vaccinations, and treatment if necessary for your dogs safety and health.
 Search work is dangerous at times, and though we do our very best to protect ourselves and our dogs, accidents do happen.
 Occasionally, a requesting agency will reimburse a handler for their mileage to a search, pay for a hotel stay, provide a meal or assist with a tank of gas, but a handler cannot rely on this assistance.